 - Curriculum Vitae (CV) (maximum 2 pages) which outlines relevant personal information and career history

-- Your application pitch telling us why you are the best person for this position (maximum 1,000 words).
-We want to know why you want to work at the Australian Consulate-General, why you are interested in the role, what you can offer us, and how your skills, knowledge, experience and qualifications are applicable to the role.
+- Your application pitch telling us why you are the best person for this position.
+We want to know why you are interested in the role, what you can offer us, and how your skills, knowledge, experience and qualifications are applicable to the role.

 The ‘Application for Locally Engaged Staff Employment’ form

-You should complete the ‘Application for Locally Engaged Staff Employment’ form in full.
+You should complete the ‘Application for Locally Engaged Staff Employment’ form attached to the job advertisement in full.
 You must provide the details of two work-related referees we can contact during the selection process.
 Referees should be able to comment on your work performance in detail and been your supervisor or manager, not your peer or co-worker.
 One referee should be your current supervisor.
 Ensure your referees are aware you have applied for the job and are willing to be contacted.

 Preparing your CV

 The quality of your CV creates the vital first impression we have of you.
 As a minimum, you should ensure that you include the following elements:

 - Personal Details – include your name, contact email address and phone numbers.

 - Education – provide details of any education and qualifications that relate to the job you are applying for.